crunchwrap89/Projekt-SR-Api/README.md

 If you do not have an option to choose "Open with Live Server" you need to install this extension within Visual Studio Code.
-To do this, go to the "Extensions" tab within Visual Studio Code and search for "Live Server" and press install.
+To do this, go to the "Extensions" tab within Visual Studio Code and search for "Live Server" and choose the one by publisher Ritwick Dey.
+Press install.